Flash Floods And Landslides In Indonesia Leave Dozens Dead

 Evakuasi dan pendataan masih dilakukan.
 Data sementara 3 orang meninggal dunia.
 Kerusakan meliputi 9 unit rumah warga hanyut, 1 unit mobil hanyut, 3 jembatan rusakdan kerusakan lainnya. pic.twitter.com/PFRmCSFKF7

-"Our house was flooded with thick mud ...
-We immediately grabbed our valuables and ran to a neighbor's house to seek refuge ...
-It's hard to get out of the area because many roads are blocked ...
-I'm worried, sad and scared all at one time," Lilis Puji Hastuti, a 29-year-old mother of two young children in Sentani, told The Guardian.
+"Our house was flooded with thick mud. ...
+We immediately grabbed our valuables and ran to a neighbor's house to seek refuge. ...
+It's hard to get out of the area because many roads are blocked. ...
+I'm worried, sad and scared all at one time," Lilis Puji Hastuti, a 29-year-old mother of two young children in Sentani, told Agence France-Presse.

 Suryadi Diaz, a Papua police spokesman, told The New York Times that the flooding was exacerbated by the cutting of trees in the hills above Sentani — part of an effort to convert the land for farming.
 Diaz said the lack of vegetation meant there was little in the mountainous region to slow the flash floods or landslides.

-Note: An earlier version of this story incorrectly attributed two quotes to reporting by The Guardian.
-The quotes are from reporting by Agence France-Presse.